 - Consume a diet of "BRAT" (bananas, rice, applesauce, toast/tea) and foods that constipate, including crackers, cooked carrots and breads.

 - Avoid raw fruits and vegetables, greasy or spicy foods, alcohol, dairy products, and caffeinated beverages.

-- Take the antibiotic that you have been given (Cipro or Azithromycin) when you are experiencing moderate to severe diarrhea.
+- Take the antibiotic that you have been given (azithromycin) when you are experiencing moderate to severe diarrhea.
 If the antibiotic is not helping after the second dose and the diarrhea continues, seek medical help.

 Only take Imodium when you are taking an antibiotic for TD.
 Do not take any antimotility medications by themselves as it does not kill the bacteria creating the problem.

 Diarrhea is not the only reason to stay hydrated.
 Heat and sun exposure can quickly dehydrate you.
-Drink 8-10 glasses (8oz) per day of fluid (not just water) to stay hydrated and avoid heat exposure.
+Avoid heat and sun exposure and drink 8-10 glasses (8oz) per day of fluid (not just water) to stay hydrated.